kosukesaigusa/geoflutterfire_plus/README.md

 );
 ```

-## Query geo data
+### Query geo data

-In order to query location documents within a 50km radius of Tokyo station, you will write query like the following:
+In order to query location documents within a 50 km radius of a point, you will write query like the following; (In the example below, Tokyo Station is set as the location.)

-### Basic query
+#### Basic query

 ```dart
 // Center of the geo query.